jeetsukumaran/tutorials_cheatsheets/Python/inst_sci_python_packages.md

 ## Updating installed packages
 <br>
-Finally, if we want to keep our freshly installed packages up to date, we'd run `pip` with the `--update` flag, for example
+Finally, if we want to keep our freshly installed packages up to date, we'd run `pip` with the `--upgrate` flag, for example

 <pre>[bash$]> python3 -m pip install numpy --upgrade </pre>